 Joseph’s maiden Test fifty (50) was on December 5, 2020, on the way to his highest score of 86 runs in the second innings versus New Zealand (1st Test Seddon Park, New Zealand).
 His highest ODI score is 49 on August 19, 2022, versus New Zealand in Bridgetown.
 His highest T20 score is 11 versus Australia on October 7, 2022 (The Gabba, Australia).

 Among his most memorable spells is the morning of the second day of play during his first test match (2nd test versus England 2019) in Antigua at the Sir Viv Richards Stadium when he snagged 2 wickets during a devastating bowling spell and a brilliant catch after receiving news of his mother’s death.

 He has risen to the elite of T20 Cricket, the IPL playing with the Mumbai Indians (March 2019).
-He holds the record of best bowling figures for a debutante, 6/12 and the second player to take a five-wicket haul on an IPL debut.
+He holds the record of best bowling figures for a debutante, 6/12, and the second player to take a five-wicket haul on an IPL debut.
 He also broke the eleven-year (11) record for the best bowling figures in the IPL.
 He was injured in a subsequent match and unable to effectively complete the season with the Mumbai Indians.
 He was released in 2020.
 In 2022 he was bought by the Gujarat Titans and was part of their successful first season campaigns straight to champions.
-He has been retained by the Gujarat Titans for the 2023 season.
-He was purchased by the Johannesburg Super Kings Franchise in the South African T20 League which bowls off in January 2023.
+He was retained by the Gujarat Titans for the 2023 season and purchased by the Johannesburg Super Kings Franchise in the South African T20 League which bowls off in January 2023.